2017 - 2020

 Roberto Nardi received a degree in archaeology from the University of Rome and in conservation of archaeological materials at the Central Restoration Institute, Rome.
 In 1982 he founded the Centro di Conservazione Archeologica (CCA), a private company carrying out public commissions in the field of conservation of ancient monuments and archaeological sites.
 CCA is based in a convent located north of Rome where training course are held.
 He has directed more than 50 projects or training courses in 14 countries, including the Arch of Septimius Severus and the Temple of Vespasian in the Roman Forum, the ancient Roman town of Zeugma, Turkey, wall paintings at the Madrasa Amiriya in Yemen, and the mosaic at Saint Catherine’s in the Sinai.
 Since the mid-1980s, he has made a special effort to raise awareness on the themes of fragility and safeguard of cultural heritage by opening CCA’s conservation worksites to the public in places such as the Capitoline Museum in Rome and Masada in Israel.
 He has developed projects for the Getty Conservation Institute and the Packard Humanities Institute, with special reference to mosaics conservation.
 He has published 80 technical articles and was the Kress Lecturer at the American Institute of Archaeology for 2010/2011.
 He has been a member of ICCM since 1983, its Vice-President since 1989 and the President since 2014.

 Stefania Chlouveraki received a BSc in Archaeological Conservation from the T.E.I. of Athens and her PhD from the Institute of Archaeology, University College London.
-She has been teaching mosaic conservation at the Department of Antiquities and Works of Art Conservation, T.E.I. of Athens, since 2006.
+She has been teaching mosaic conservation at the Department of Antiquities and Works of Art Conservation, University of West Attica, (former T.E.I. of Athens), since 2006.
 From 1997 until 2014 she was the Head Conservator of the W.D.E Coulson Conservation Lab at the INSTAP Study Centre for East Crete and directed several object and site conservation programs.
-Since 1993 she has designed and directed the mosaic and building conservation/training projects of the European Center for Byzantine and Post Byzantine Monuments and the Hellenic Society for near Easter Studies, in Jordan, Syria, and Oman.
-She is currently working on the two-year INSTAP-KAPLAN program on the development of 'Conservation Master Plans for Sites with Rubble/Earthen Architecture in Greece', including field applications, seminars and on-the-job training.
-Her professional and research interests include the documentation, remedial and preventive conservation of architectural remains, especially rubble/earth architecture and in-situ mosaics, light-weight systems for mounting detached mosaics and the recovery of mosaics from past conservation treatments.
-She has been a member of the Directory Board of ICCM since 2008 and the Vice President since 2014.
-She is a Founding Member of the Hellenic Society for Near Eastern Studies (HSNES).
+Since 1993 she has been organising and directing the mosaic and building conservation/training projects of the European Center for Byzantine and Post Byzantine Monuments in Jordan and Syria. in 2014-2015 she coordinated the INSTAP-KAPLAN program on the development of 'Conservation Master Plans for Sites with Rubble/Earthen Architecture in Greece', including field applications and training seminars.
+Her professional and research interests include the documentation, remedial and preventive conservation of architectural remains, focusing mainly on in-situ mosaics and rubble/earth architecture, the recovery of mosaics from past conservation treatments, and the development of light-weight systems for mounting detached mosaics She is a Founding Member of the Hellenic Society for Near Eastern Studies (HSNES), and has been a member of the Directory Board of ICCM since 2008 and its Vice President since 2014.

 Aicha Ben Abed received her doctorate from the University of Aix-en-Provence and a post-doctoral degree (HDR, authorizing the holder to direct the research of others) from Paris IV-Sorbonne.
 She has been Director of Sites and Monuments at the Tunisian INP and organized many roundtables on Archeology in Tunisia.
 She was also Director of the Bardo Museum and curated several international exhibitions.
 She worked closely with ICOM for the establishment of AFRICOM, the organization of the first meeting of ICOM-ARAB in Hammamet and a workshop on illicit traffic in the Arab Region.
 She was responsible for four ancient sites, co-directed three French-Tunisian excavations, and was the director of the Tunisian-French project for the Conservation and Valorization of the site of Dougga.
 She worked closely with many experts in the field of sites conservation to establish a Strategy of conservation and preservation for Tunisian sites.
 Co-Director of the Tunisian Corpus, Aicha is the author and co-author of six volumes on the Corpus of Tunisian Mosaics and of several books and articles on domestic architecture and Tunisian mosaics.
 She co-directed with S. Verger from the Ecole Française de Rome a few sessions of "Ecole Doctorale".
 She directed and co-directed Doctorate theses on Roman archaeology, and gave lectures on Tunisian Heritage all over the world.
 She initiated the collaboration between the Institut du Patrimoine Tunisien and the Getty Conservation Institute for the training of technicians in the field of in-situ mosaic conservation.
 The project included 5 workshops on site management for Tunisian site directors.
 She participated and coordinated 2 Euromed heritage programs and organized the IX ICCM Conference in Hammamet with the help of the GCI.
 Aicha Ben Abed is now the coordinator of the MOSAIKON Program